cloudflare/cloudflare-docs/content/cloudflare-one/analytics/logs/gateway-logs/_index.md

 By default, Gateway logs all events, including DNS queries and HTTP requests that are allowed and not a risk.
 You can choose to disable logs or only log blocked requests.
 To customize what type of events are recorded, log in to your [Zero Trust dashboard](https://one.dash.cloudflare.com/) and go to **Settings** > **Network**.
 Under **Activity Logging**, indicate your DNS, Network, and HTTP log preferences.

-These settings will only apply to logs displayed on Zero Trust.
+These settings will only apply to logs displayed in Zero Trust.
 Logpush data is unaffected.

 ## DNS logs